MewsSystems/gitbook-booking-engine/README.md

 # Introduction

 Welcome to the online guide for the __Mews Booking Engine__.
 We're here to guide you through the process of integrating the Mews Booking Engine into your website to enable guests to create reservations in your properties using __Mews Operations__.
 You can do this in one of three ways:

 * [Booking Engine Standalone](booking-engine-standalone/README.md)<br>Redirect to a standalone booking page hosted by Mews
 * [Booking Engine Widget](booking-engine-widget/README.md)<br>Embed a JavaScript widget into your own website
 * [Booking Engine API](booking-engine-api/README.md)<br>Create your own custom booking engine using the Booking Engine API

+Not sure which option is right for you?
+See [Ways to integrate](guidelines/README.md).
-If you encounter any issue, have a question or any other request, please contact [support@mews.com](mailto:support@mews.com).
+If you need further assistance, or have any questions or special requests, please contact [support@mews.com](mailto:support@mews.com).

-## What should I use?

-### Standalone

-If you’re not sure which integration method to use, go with the standalone option.
-It’s the simplest way to connect your website with the booking engine and enable your guests to make direct bookings.
-We will provide you with a link to a page where your Booking Engine instance is located.
-For further information, see [Booking Engine Standalone](booking-engine-standalone/README.md) or contact our support team at [support@mews.com](mailto:support@mews.com).

-### Widget

-If you're a developer, you might be interested in a more advanced way to integrate the Booking Engine into your website.
-For a more seamless experience, the Booking Engine JavaScript Widget allows guests to book directly from the website of your property without being redirected elsewhere.
-For more information, see [Booking Engine Widget](booking-engine-widget/README.md).

-### API

-If you would like to implement your own custom booking engine that connects directly with __Mews Operations__, have a look at the [Booking Engine API](booking-engine-api/README.md).
-Note that this option is only available to customers with an Enterprise subscription.
-Should you be on a different subscription and are interested in this function, please contact [customersuccess@mews.com](mailto:customersuccess@mews.com).

 > ### Terminology
 > You may see reference to the term *Distributor*, either in the Guide or in URLs, this is the old name for the *Mews Booking Engine* before it was re-branded.